Unambiguisability and Register Minimisation of Min-Plus Models

 \section{Abstract}

-We study the unambiguisability problem for min-plus (tropical) weighted automata (WFAs), and the counter-minimisation problem for tropical Cost Register Automata (CRAs), which are expressively-equivalent to WFAs.
+We study the unambiguisability problem for min-plus (tropical) weighted automata (WFAs), and the register-minimisation problem for tropical Cost Register Automata (CRAs), which are expressively-equivalent to WFAs.
 Both problems ask whether the “amount of nondeterminism’’ in the model can be reduced.
-We show that WFA unambiguisability is decidable, thus resolving this long-standing open problem.
+We show that WFA unambiguisability is decidable for tropical WFAs.
 Our proof is via reduction to WFA determinisability, which was recently shown to be decidable.
-On the negative side, we show that CRA counter minimisation is undecidable, even for a fixed number of registers (specifically, already for 7 registers).
+To obtain this reduction, we develop a characterisation of unambiguisability via gaps between runs.
+On the negative side, we show that CRA register minimisation is undecidable already for inputs with 7 registers, and hence also for any larger fixed number of registers.